prim011/CPP-Examples/README.md

 ## Exercises
 The folders beneath this level are the following:
-- 	listExample	(single linked list structure, unordered)
+- 	listExample	(single linked list structure, unordered).
+See README file in [here](/listExample/README.md)
--	listTemplate	(same as before, but using template in C++)
+-	listTemplate	(same as before, but using template in C++).
+See README file in [here](/listTemplate/README.md)
+- treeClass: an example of Binary Search Tree (BST) using template format in C++.
+See README file in [here](/treeClass/README.md)
+- abstClass: an example of an abstract class using the template binary tree previously defined.
+See README file in [here](/abstClass/README.md)
 ## Compiling locally
 Assuming GCC v.11 and cmake already installed